 Northeast Portland

 Apartment leases in Portland commonly include water, gas, trash services, and maintenance, though inclusion varies by owner.
-Heating systems and key appliances, like refrigerators and stoves/ovens, are typical.
-While Portland boasts walkability, driving remains prevalent; thus, parking is often provided, accommodating both pedestrians and motorists.
+Heating systems and key appliances, like refrigerators and stoves/ovens, are typically included.
+While Portland boasts walkability, plenty of people still own cars, and parking is often provided.

-Here are a few other things to consider when renting in Portland:
+Here are the key things to consider when renting a property in Portland:

-- Get ready to decide fast: Portland has a very fast-paced rental market.
-So much, in fact, that many properties are rented out the same day as they are listed.
-There is thus a chance that you may spend the day viewing apartments only to discover that some of the options you've seen are already gone by the end of the day;
+- Get ready to make a decision quickly: Portland has a very fast-paced rental market.
+So much so, in fact, that many properties are rented out the same day as they are listed.
+There is thus a chance that you may spend the day viewing apartments only to discover that some of the options you've seen are already gone by the end of the day.

 - Check the guest policy: Before signing the lease, inquire about the guest policy: Are you allowed to have long-term guests (partner, family, friends, etc.)?